-Offer Letters and Separation Agreements in Business
+Offer Letters and Separation Agreements

 An offer letter should set forth clearly and comprehensively the pertinent terms and conditions of employment: position, responsibilities, location, term, compensation (salary and bonus, if any), benefits (including vacation and whether accrued and unused vacation will be compensated upon termination), as well as any other bargained for terms or conditions.
 Ideally, an offer letter should apprise both employer and employee of exactly what is required from each of them.